 3 Lightening the Load

-High blood pressure, often dubbed the “silent killer,” is a significant health concern for many people.
-However, laughter can be a powerful ally in the battle against hypertension.
+High blood pressure, often dubbed the “silent killer,” threatens many lives.
+Laughter, however, can be a strong ally in the fight against hypertension.

 Joke: What do you get when you cross a snowman and a dog?
 Frostbite!